 Typically, the call for application is made available in the month of July, the submission of the documentation and project occurs between September and October, while the written exam and interview take place in November.

 In order to enter the Program, the applicant must send all the required documentation and participate of the annual selection, conducted by a Committee of six faculty members of the Department (two of each Area of Concentration).
-The first step is an evaluation of the dissertation or thesis project by an advisor.
+The first step is an evaluation of the dissertation or thesis project by a supervisor.
 Applicants whose projects are accepted are then able to proceed to a written exam about three classical texts of philosophy (one of each Area of Concentration) – this step is eliminatory as well.
 Those who obtain at least grade 6 (six) of 10 (ten) are qualified to the next step, which is an Oral Exam on the Research Project submitted by the applicant – the grade for approval in this exam is 7 (seven).
 Applicants who pass these two exams and obtain at least the arithmetic mean 7 (seven) are considered approved.

 Foreign applicants must present at the moment of the enrollment a certificate of language proficiency in Portuguese.
 Besides that, applicants to the doctoral program must also present a certificate of proficiency in English.